Not Sure How to do Gage R&R Destructive Testing

 If the averages or standard deviations are different from appraiser to appraiser (i.e., tech to tech), then the measurement system needs improvement.

-Look at the X chart and the R chart to evaluate the variation (another key factor in Gage R&R).
+Look at the X chart and the Range chart to evaluate the variation (another key factor in Gage R&R).

-Technician 2, 3 and 7 have the least variation.
+Technicians 4, 6, and 10 have the least variation.
 What are they doing that produces more consistent results?
 How can you train the others to match the consistency?

 Ideally, all of the appraisers should get close to the same average and standard deviation.
 Adjust the measurement process until you get the UCL, LCL, and CL to line up more closely.